 Before any transport vehicle departs from the warehouse, a check is performed to match the number of boxes with the destination to ensure accuracy.
 Every time the transportation department delivers products to their destination, confirmation of product receipt is mandatory, accomplished through both physical signing and electronic confirmation in the computer system.
 It is crucial to note that the Company assumes responsibility for product loss only when the product has been signed for by Company employees.

 Delivery Time

-For deliveries within Bangkok and its vicinity Product will be delivered within 1 day Delivery by Com7 Public Company Limited For deliveries to other provinces nationwide the delivery time is within 1-3 days Delivery by Porlor Express Company Limited Triple i Logistics Public Company Limited DSV Solutions Company Limited Kerry Express (Thailand) Company Limited DHL eCommerce Solutions (Thailand) Company Limited APS Commercial Solutions Company Limited APX Logistics Solutions Company Limited
+- For deliveries within Bangkok and its vicinity, product will be delivered within 1 day by COM7 - For deliveries to other provinces nationwide, the delivery time is within 1-3 days.